This article was written by Andrew Wagner, the founder of www.blockchaingaming.com

 One could be accomplished, however, by processing the AI’s code off-chain.
 For example, two players in a one-time match could process the AI code locally on each of their computers.
 Now suppose one of them was a summoner whose minions fight autonomously on their own: the opponent might try to claim that one of them made a foolish move that failed to kill him.
-In that case, they would have hashed the AI’s code into the blockchain; whomever’s version had the same hash value would be vindicated upon comparison, and the minion’s decision would be based on that.
+In that case, they would have hashed the AI’s code into the blockchain; whoever’s version had the same hash value would be vindicated upon comparison, and the minion’s decision would be based on that.

 It gets more complicated when the artificial intelligence is persistent and can have assets of its own.
 In a decentralized MMORPG, every non-player character would need its code constantly monitored by everyone.
 Sharding—breaking the blockchain into pieces distributed among players—can solve this problem, allowing NPC’s AI to be processed only be those close enough to be affected by it.
 We just need to discover a mechanism for preventing collusion and watching empty areas.